YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For international patients, this point is even more important.
 If you traveled for surgery and then returned home, you still need a clear medical contact route with your clinic.

 Photos are useful, but they must be clear, recent, and taken in normal light.
-If the situation looks serious, an in-person examination with a local doctor may also be needed.
+If the situation looks serious, an examination in person with a local doctor may also be needed.

 I need to know the surgery day, the day after surgery when the photo was taken, whether pain is increasing, whether there is fever, whether there is fluid or smell, and whether the area is spreading or slowly improving.
 The trend often tells me more than one dramatic image.